IBM/number-crunching-python-tutorial/README.md

 # IBM Cloud tutorial

-A tutorial for deploying Python applications to IBM Cloud.
+A tutorial for deploying *number-crunching* Python applications to IBM Cloud.

 ## Scope